Douglas Coupland: Hey Nostradamus! (2003)

-Coupland's book Hey Nostradamus! describes a fictitious high school shooting similar to the Columbine High School in 1999.
+Coupland continued his exploration of alienated adolescence with his 2003 novel Hey Nostradamus!, which describes a fictitious high school shooting similar to the 1999 Columbine High School massacre.
 Coupland relocates the events to a school in North Vancouver, Canada.
+Along with Life After God, Hey Nostradamus! also evinces Coupland's long-standing fascination with the fracture lines between the secular and religious worlds.